Petr-Martynenko/flair-examp/README.md

 USRBIN card to obtain the dose deposited in the detector with bin size 1mmx1mm, radial symmetry
 2) Dose!
 I score the dose in GeV/g per primary and then transform it in Sv/h per primary.
-3) the calculation of Dose-Equivalent (Sv per primary) using USRBIN and AUXSCORE The results from USRBIN are normalised per unit volume and per unit primary weight
+3) the calculation of Dose-Equivalent (Sv per primary) using USRBIN and AUXSCORE The results from USRBIN are normalised per unit volume and per unit primary weight.
+Fluence will be expressed in photons/(cm^2 * primary).

 I try to calculate the differential yield in energy and polar angle in order to obtain the yield